 You can also download the starter project from this website and import it as a zip file.

-If you separately download the data and import it into a new project as a CSV file, you may need to initiate a Prepare recipe so DSS can infer data storage types.
+If you separately download the data and import it into a new project as a CSV file, you may need to initiate a Prepare recipe so Dataiku can infer data storage types.